forcedotcom/source-deploy-retrieve/HANDBOOK.md

 The Decomposition entry is rarely defined, but plays a large part in breaking down larger types into a more manageable state.
 There's two options that hopefully make sense with the types that set each of them.

+### `topLevel`

-- The `topLevel` option is used for the `Bot` and `CustomObjectTranslations` types.
+option is used for the `Bot` and `CustomObjectTranslations` types.
 These types have their children types stored at their top level directory.
 Below, the `Bot` is broken up, and each file is stored directly under its "parent" Bot entry.
 While in the next example, the CustomObject is broken apart, and each piece is stored in its own subfolder, underneath the parent object

 **Example Structures**: